-What do I have to do to have b2B listed on my Co-Curricular Record?
+What do I have to do to have b2B listed on my Co-Curricular Record (CCR)?

 The CCR is an official U of T document validating a student’s experiences and activities outside the classroom.
-It links the competencies gained from their experiences to skills that employers and graduate schools look for.
-To have b2B listed on your Co-curricular Record (CCR) you must complete the following requirements within an academic year:
+It links the competencies gained from your experiences to skills that employers and graduate schools look for.
+To have b2B listed on your CCR, you must complete the following requirements within an academic year:

-- Attend a b2B Alumni-Student Networking Event (this includes Career Panel Discussions, Speed Networking events, Industry Nights, Networking Without Borders events or Mentorship Meals)
+- Attend a b2B Alumni-Student Networking Event (this includes Career Panel Discussions, Speed Networking, Industry Night or Mentorship Meals)

 - Complete the reflective activity sent to all b2B event attendees following the event

 What is the dress-code for b2B events?